LearnersGuild/interview-challenge-apprenticeship-b/README.md

 - Navigating to `/sign-up`, loads the sign up page.
 - Navigating to `/sign-in`, loads the sign in page.
-- Navigating to `/flavors`, loads the index page for all restaurants
+- Navigating to `/flavors`, loads the index page for all flavors
 - Navigating to `/flavors/<FLAVOR ID>`, loads the detail page for a flavor.
 - The `user` object is available to you in the request via `request.user`.
 - In you change the `schema.sql` file, remember to reload the schema by running `npm run db:schema`.